weiju/amiga-stuff/scrolling_tricks/README.md

 # Scrolling Tricks

-This is a project to rework the Aminet Scrolling Tricks by Georg Steger into a version that works on all Amiga OS releases from 1.3 and has higher reuse.
-The ScrollingTricks tutorial has tremendous learning value, but requires at least AmigaOS3.0 to run
+This is a project to rework the Aminet Scrolling Tricks by Georg Steger into a version that has higher internal reuse, is smaller and compiles with VBCC.
+The purpose is mainly to better understand the algorithms

+# System Requirements

+This software requires V39 libraries and therefore only runs on the 3.x releases or greater of AmigaOS

 ## Original source